Yang-Peter/Multi-agents-SLAM/README.md

+# Multi-agents-SLAM
-# Multi-agents-SLAM(based on public code:https://github.com/hku-mars/r3live)
+## (based on public code:https://github.com/hku-mars/r3live)
-For some reason,we can't upload our dataset and other code now.
+## For some reason,we can't public our dataset and other code now.

 ## Research Target:by collaborating with heterogeneous sensors, intelligent agent localization and mapping can be achieved,this is tested in real scenarios
 <img width="476" alt="image" src="https://github.com/Yang-Peter/Multi-agents-SLAM/assets/82710275/ab2a15a6-3bee-4a34-921e-34acc6234dd3">